This post may contain affiliate links. Please read our disclosure policy.

 Jiffy Corn Pudding is such a great side dish for your upcoming holiday dinners.
 It’s a little bit sweet, and a little bit savory (similar to our Glazed Carrots and Candied Sweet Potatoes), making it 100% delicious.

 With all of the yummy dinners in my future, I am going to be making this corn pudding a lot.
 It compliments so many different main dishes!

 Corn Pudding Ingredients

+The cornbread mix.
 If you can’t find the Jiffy cornbread mix anywhere, just use another cornbread mix.
-Simple as that… or you can use homemade cornbread mix.
+Or use homemade cornbread mix.
 Here is a simple recipe you can use: